 Child sex trafficking and international human trafficking are two priority areas in which FDLE partners with law enforcement and non-governmental organizations to identify victims and disrupt and dismantle criminal organizations preying on the most vulnerable population.
-Because the nature labor or sex trafficking is multi-jurisdictional, FDLE is well positioned to conduct these types of investigations.
-The 2019 Legislature charged the department with collecting criminal history records of persons found guilty or who enter a plea of nolo contendere for soliciting, inducing, enticing or procuring another to commit prostitution, lewdness or assignation in the Soliciting for Prostitution Public Database.
-It is scheduled to go live January 1, 2021.
+Because sex trafficking is multi-jurisdictional, FDLE is well positioned to conduct these types of investigations.
+The 2019 Legislature charged the department with collecting criminal history records of persons found guilty or who enter a plea of nolo contendere for soliciting, inducing, enticing or procuring another to commit prostitution, lewdness or assignation in the Solicitation for Prostitution Public Database.
+The database was added, by statute, to FDLE in January of 2021.
+The purpose of the database is to curb the profitability of human trafficking and provide both law enforcement and the public a place of reference for persons potentially involved in human trafficking.